Sprinter1999/FNBench/README.md

 ## Example for Usage
 > bash eval_fedavg.sh

 please refer to the `./utils/options.py` for more details.
+For CIFAR-N experiments, please use another two main files (like main_fed_LNL_cifar10N.py).
 We recommend you to experiment on Nvidia 3090 (24G) GPUS or more advanced GPUs.